Xanahol/Aniloader/README.md

 * You shouldn't have to organize your entire library manually just so Daddy-Plex is happy.
 It's a hassle.
 Let Aniloader take care of it for you.
 * You should just be able to enjoy the latest Anime right when it comes out.
 Let Aniloader do the delivery :mailbox_with_mail:

-Of course, this is only one of the possible functions.
+Of course, these are only some of the possible functions.
 So you can expect me to be adding more features soon.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.

 ### Built With